Linden Hall, Residence Life Office

 Cypress Hall – Cypress Hall, acquired in 2011, is an upperclassman residence that houses 30 students.
 The residence is adjacent to Beeches Hall and has a large front and side yard.
 A modern common area is located on the first floor.

 Lincoln Hall – Located on Cedar Street, Lincoln Hall shares a backyard with the Boutin Student Center and Colton Hall.
-Residents of Lincoln, Colton, and Cedar Halls have access to a sand volleyball court, horseshoe pit, and an extended backyard.
+Residents of Lincoln, Colton, and Cedar Halls have access to a sand volleyball court and horseshoe pit.
 Lincoln Hall houses 21 freshmen.

 Maple Hall – Acquired in 1944, Maple Hall has a distinctive round tower which was modeled after a French chateau, and contains elaborately finished maple wood.
 It is a co-ed freshman residence hall with space for 41 students.
 It offers a large common area with a fireplace and unique wooden mantel.
 Maple Hall is located near Elm Park, which is one of the oldest parks in the United States.